 Georgia Department of Natural Resources (DNR) Environmental Protection Division Air Protection Branch

 See national section for basic information and federal regulations.

-Georgia currently has several counties that are in nonattainment with one or more of the National Ambient Air Quality Standards (NAAQS).
-Therefore, the provisions of nonattainment NSR and PSD apply to new major sources or major modifications in the state must comply with PSD requirements.
+The entire state of Georgia is currently in attainment with all of the National Ambient Air Quality Standards (NAAQS).
+Therefore, the provisions of nonattainment NSR are not applicable at this time.
+New major sources or major modifications in the state must comply with PSD requirements.
 Georgia administers a state implementation plan (SIP)-approved PSD program.
 Therefore, the provisions of federal PSD and any amendments are not ...